AlfieLinux/salt/README.md

 To push without getting asked for password constantly.
 After all that stuff was done it was time for me to do my first full run of commits and pushes.

+I first tried to do it by only using one command

+> sudo git add . && git commit && git pull && git push

+But it for some reason didn't work and I figured out that I would have to use git add . separate from the other commands like

+> sudo git add .

+> sudo git commit && git pull && git push

+Which didn't matter since it's not that big of a hindrance for me.